Declaration of Principles on Human Rights

 Respect and a sense of responsibility towards consumers, employees and business partners characterise Storck's corporate philosophy.
 Sincerity, integrity and fairness have guided our corporate actions for more than 100 years.

-Storck products are made by people for people – people are therefore at the center of everything we do.
+Storck products are made by people for people – people are, therefore at the center of everything we do.
 Storck respects the dignity and personality of individuals, their rights and their need to look after their own interests.

 Storck is also aware that, as part of society, it has a role to play in shaping it and gears its corporate activities with this responsibility towards society as a whole.